bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 This project shows a user recent changes to a leaderboard in any category of any game.
 Results can be filtered by top position and sorted by a few methods.

 The **first iteration** allows users to lookup the top 10-20 speedrunners on a given leaderboard.
 It runs in the Command-Line Interface.
-The **second iteration** will allow users to see time splits on a given speedrun.
-It will run in a JavaFX GUI.
+The **second iteration** contains a JavaFX UI that is more flexible and powerful than the CLI version.
-The **third iteration** will provide users a timer to record their own time splits.
+The **third iteration** provides users a timer to record their own time splits.
 It will run in a JavaFX GUI.
+This iteration also includes a **Splits Stopwatch**, which can be opened from the main JavaFX Application at `Tools > Open Splits Stopwatch`.
+Many JavaFX GUI features are also ported to the CLI.

 <i><sup>For information about testing coverage, see <a href="https://github.com/bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/edit/master/src/test/Coverage.md">Coverage.md</a>.</sup></i>